dooji2/doojis-jcm-pids/README.md

 # Visual PIDS Editor
 A GUI PIDS editor, still in the works.
-Please download the latest release from the "Releases" tab.
-A better description will be made later on.
+Please see https://github.com/dooji2/visual-pids-editor for an in-game version of this.